BSC® Solutions

 Industry-sponsored studies are 3.6 times more likely to report positive outcomes than independent research

 This research, led by BSC®'s Chief Scientific Officer, Greg Maislin, represents the first quantitative analysis of investigator bias in medical device trials.
-The findings support having CECs and their ability to improve clinical research.

 FDA Regulatory Evolution: What Sponsors Must Know

-The FDA continues to evolve its thinking on CEC, with greater emphasis on CEC credibility and independence.
-We have seen the following recent regulatory actions:
+The FDA continues to evolve its thinking on CECs, with greater emphasis on CEC credibility and independence.
+We have seen formal rejection letters stating reviewers "do not believe your CEC," heightened scrutiny following controversies in orthopedics and spine, demands for transparency in adjudication processes, and requirements for statistical oversight to detect reporting bias.

 The New Reality: Simply having a CEC is no longer enough.
 It's about having the "right" committee and process.